razorpay/blade/packages/blade/src/components/Carousel/_decisions/decisions.md

 This variant is a basic variant which can have:

 - visibleItems: 1 | 2 | 3
-- The carouselItems are inside doesn't have a fixed amount of width means they are fluid by default
+- The carouselItems inside doesn't have a fixed amount of width means they are fluid by default
 - Cannot bleed
 - Cannot have scroll overlay
 - Cannot have start/end margin